-When rental property owner Sharon Darnov appeared before City Council on August 7th she shared an observation.
-“There are good landlords and there are bad landlords,” she said.
-“There are good tenants and there are bad tenants.”
-Darnov didn’t talk about bad landlords but did have a word to say about ”extortionists” and “grifters” among her tenants.
-Every landlord has a story!
-Watch the video for Darnov’s story.
+Rental property owner Sharon Darnov appeared before City Council to share an observation: “There are good landlords and there are bad landlords,” she said, “and there are good tenants and there are bad tenants.”
+But Darnov didn’t talk about bad landlords.
+She did have a few words about the ”extortionists” and “grifters” she counts as tenants.
+Every landlord has a story and this is Darnov’s.

 The Story Behind the Stories

-Here Darnov takes a practical rather than a philosophical tack.
-She says that a ’grifter’ tenant of hers had complained about second-hand smoke coming from a downstairs neighbor.
-“Just a cigarette and a glass of wine on the patio after work,” Darnov said by way of minimizing the complaint.
-The tenant then departs (circumstances unexplained) and later brings a health-related complaint.
+Here Darnov says that her ’grifter’ had complained about second-hand smoke coming from a downstairs neighbor.
+“Just a cigarette and a glass of wine on the patio after work,” Darnov said, minimizing the complaint.
+After tenant then departs (circumstances unexplained) she later brings a health-related complaint against the landlord.

-The alleged grifter won a $39,000 judgment for damages in arbitration.
-Darnov said the tenant was known to have extorted a prior landlord too.
-Darnov’s story raises a few issues:
+The aggrieved tenant won a $39,000 judgment for damages in arbitration, which Darnov also minimized by claiming the tenant extorted a prior landlord too.
+But Darnov’s story raises a few issues.

-- Landlords should presume that second-hand smoke complaints have merit.
-Whether it concerns quality-of-life or especially safety, landlords should take such complaints seriously.
-City of Beverly Hills outlawed smoking in multifamily units come January 1st (City Council support was unanimous) and that should be a signal to landlords.
+- Landlords should presume that cigarette smoke complaints have merit.
+Whether it concerns quality-of-life or health, landlords need to take these complaints seriously.
+City of Beverly Hills outlawed smoking in multifamily units come January 1st and that should be a signa to landlords.

-- The tenant’s departure (not explained here) plausibly could have been the result of a no-just-cause eviction after she lodged her second-hand smoke complaint.
+- The tenant’s departure is not explained here and may well have been the result of a no-just-cause eviction.
+That is, after she lodged her second-hand smoke complaint.
 No tenant should be discouraged from speaking up when health or safety is an issue.
-We don’t know the circumstances but we will find out.
+That circumstance might account for the arbitration award.

-- Darnov could have changed the terms-of-tenancy to prohibit smoking with only 30 days notice.
-That would have snuffed-out the problem.
-But she didn’t.
-Instead she suggests to Council that her hands were tied because the smoker’s lease did not include a no-smoking clause.
+- Darnov could have addressed the problem by changing the terms-of-tenancy.
+She could have prohibited smoking with only 30 days notice to snuff-out (sorry!) the problem.
+She instead suggested here that her hands were tied because the smoker’s lease did not include a no-smoking clause.
 Now if it had included a smoking clause that’s different!

-Darnov alsoused the grifter anecdote to illustrate how unexpected expenses like that $40,000 judgment inflate the cost of providing housing.
+Darnov mentioned how that $40,000 judgment inflated the cost of providing housing.
 Her property taxes went up more than 3%, she told City Council, and so did her business tax.
 Let’s put those claims into perspective.

-The other cost Darnov complained about is the city business tax.
+The other cost Darnov complained about is her city business tax.
 Apartment owners pay $1.20 on each one thousand dollars of gross receipts.
-But the tax is proportional to revenues.
-If her tax is rising at a rate greater than 3% then so are her rents regardless of the impact of the rent stabilization ordinance.
-Looked at another way, each additional buck in business taxes she pays means that her gross receipts have swelled by $833.33.
-Not a bad problem to have.
+So the tax is proportional to revenues.
+If her tax is rising at a rate greater than 3% then so are her rents!
+And that’s regardless of any impact from rent stabilization.
+Looked at another way, each additional buck she pays in business taxes means that her gross receipts have increased by $833.33.
+Not a bad problem to have!

 Darnov shared a second anecdote with City Council: one of her other tenants has claimed an injury after a fall in the apartment courtyard.
 She must have bad luck with grifters!

 Let’s take a look at this bare-bones story.

 - The tenant had a claim.
 She did evidently suffer a fall and sustained an injury that seems to have required some surgery.
-Hardly a grifter claim.
-But the substance of the claim gets lost in the telling because the narrator’s focus is on the liability.
-(Magicians call that ‘misdirected attention.’)
+Hardly a grifter unless the tenant is a professional slip-and-fall fraudster.
+But Darnov redirects the focus to her own problem: liability.

 - This longtime tenant waited a long time to commit alleged fraud.
-She had lived in the building for 25 years already, so why file a slip-and-fall claim now?
-Ah, the need for a retirement fund!
-(Hence Darnov’s reference to a 401k which the police call establishing motive.)
+She had lived in the building for 25 years and is only now slipping-and-falling?
+Hence the reference to a 401k: this is what the police call establishing a motive.

 - Darnov and partners own two relatively large apartment houses: 16-unit 217 S. Tower Road and 23-unit 401 Shirley Place.
-Yet the combined assessed value for taxable purposes on both properties is just $3.5 million.
-That’s comparable to a single-family home south of Wilshire!
-Property tax is something landlords love to complain about yet none talk about the benefits they get from Prop 13.
-Consider that her property will retain that very low assessed value until she sells it.
-(By contrast, every one of her incoming tenants pays rent that floats higher with the market.)
-Indeed the voter-approved ‘tax reform’ measure was marketed as a much-needed benefit to senior homeowners.
-But in fact it confers much greater benefits to commercial property investors like Darnov.
+The combined assessed value for both properties is just $3.5 million, which is comparable to a single-family home south of Wilshire.
+We hear landlords complain about property tax yet none talks about the Prop 13 benefit.
+That voter-approved ‘tax reform’ measure was marketed as a benefit to senior homeowners but it confers a much greater benefit to a commercial property investor like Darnov.
 Fun fact: the lead backer of Proposition 13 in the 1970s was none other than AAGLA leader Howard Jarvis! ↩